 If you serve when the ball is inside the playing surface (the table’s surface), it’s illegal!

 Don’t hide your serve!
 It counters the official table tennis rules.

 The umpire hand signals are very well explained by the official ITTF rules.

 There are 8 umpire hand signals that every players and umpire need to learn and understand.

 I’ve shown you some examples of the most used “illegal service” in table tennis.
 Here are some additional rules that you should know!

-Here are common 8 common table tennis serve fault (Based on the official ITTF Serving laws with Umpire Study Case)
+Here are common table tennis serve faults (Based on the official ITTF Serving laws with Umpire Study Case)